by-jp/www.byjp.me/content/notes/twitter/464355756222214144/index.md

 - imported
 - from-twitter
 ---
 .@domainmonster you guys have the best customer service I've ever had for domains.
-Thanks\!
+Thanks!